Education and training

 - The Council on Naturopathic Medical Education (CNME) has granted candidacy status to the naturopathic program at the Universidad del Turabo School of Health Sciences (Puerto Rico)

-*At present, there are no accredited programs available in the province of Quebec.
-The QANM is making efforts to upgrade an existing naturopathy program in Montreal in order to achieve pre-accreditation/candidacy status with the Council of the Naturopathic Medical Education (CNME).
+*The QANM is supporting the École d’enseignement supérieur de naturopathie du Québec (EESNQ) who has recently upgraded their naturopathy program in order to achieve pre-accreditation/candidacy status with the Council of the Naturopathic Medical Education (CNME).

 Regulation in provinces and Territories